 You can find the ID if you do the following:

-After you insert the element with the manually added ID, you need to remove the curly brackets, the exclamation point, and the dollar sign that wraps up that ID.
+After you insert the element with the manually added ID, you need to remove the braces, the exclamation point, and the dollar sign that wraps up that ID.

 Once you generate the document, it has the selected element or the whole content of the chosen file.